freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - add fiscr to the various places on the site where it's needed...
  - Import resource.org/robots.txt (see bug 187)
  - Why don't I get logs from the scraper daemon emailed?

- Robots:
-  - On deploy:
-    - migrate models
-    - delete all sitemaps
-    - update apache to remove robots.txt